Bioclima00/page.github.io/content/authors/Jiahaofang/_index.md

   - Researchers
 ---

-Xiao Zhang is currently a Postdoctoral Fellow in Hydrology at the Tsinghua Shenzhen International Graduate School, institude of Environment & Ecology.
-His research interests include climate change, water system model, watershed sustainable development, water-food-environment nexus.
-He join the i-Ecoclimatology group, use of process models such as CLM-5, WRF,etc., combined with deep learning algorithms to simulate regional and global water-food-environment interactions.
+Fang Jiahao is currently a Master's student at the Shenzhen International Graduate School, Tsinghua University.
+His research focus is on climate change, with a particular emphasis on heatwaves.